House passes H. Res. 771 late last night, proclaiming Sept. 26 as National Mesothelioma Awareness Day

 As long time advocates for patients and families affected by mesothelioma, the Simmons law firm is pleased to observe this victory with clients, their families and the mesothelioma community.

 “The passage of House Res.
-771 creates a powerful tool that will help raise awareness about mesothelioma and the dangers of exposures to asbestos,” said Mike Angelides, Simmons Hanly Conroy Managing Partner.
+771 creates a powerful tool that will help raise awareness about mesothelioma and the dangers of exposures to asbestos,” said Mike Angelides, Simmons Hanly Conroy Managing Shareholder.
 “Nearly 3,000 Americans are diagnosed with mesothelioma each year, and the more we can do to promote awareness about this deadly cancer, the closer we come to finding a cure.”

 The Simmons Hanly Conroy specializes in mesothelioma lawsuits and has represented thousands of families in lawsuits against asbestos manufacturers and distributors.
 Simmons has also been a major backer of the Mesothelioma Applied Research Foundation and an active supporter of mesothelioma research and advocacy initiatives throughout the United States.